-The propeller is delivered assembled.
+The GORI propeller is delivered assembled.
 This ensures that at the factory the propeller has been checked and balanced before shipping.

 Warning ~ Do Not remove the blades from the blade housing when installing or removing the propeller from the shaft!
+To remove blades - the center Fixing Bolt "MUST" be removed first!!!!